rackodo/gradient-json-minecraft/README.md

 # gradient-json-minecraft
 Python script that generates a Minecraft json string with a linear gradient between two hex codes.

+## ⚠️ ARCHIVED ⚠️
+This is an old version of the Gradient JSON Generator.
+The new repository managed by [ElGeroIngles](https://github.com/ElGeroIngles) contains more features and is more recently updated.

+**The new repository can be found [here](https://github.com/ElGeroIngles/json-multiple-gradients).**

 ## Usage
 Download the repository and open the python file inside.
 The file automatically closes after printing the ending string, so make sure you open it in an existing terminal.